UAE Weather: Temperatures To Drop To 7Oc In Some Areas Fair To Partly Cloudy Day Ahead

-The weather today is expected to be fair in general and partly cloudy at times, with low clouds appearing over some coastal and western areas during daytime, as per a forecast by the National Centre of Meteorology.
+The weather today is expected to be fair in general and partly cloudy at times, with low clouds set to appear over the coastal regions and islands, as per a forecast by the National Centre of Meteorology.

-Weather conditions will get humid by night and Tuesday morning over some internal western areas.
+Weather conditions will get humid by night and Saturday morning with a probability of mist formation over some coastal and internal areas.

-Light to moderate winds are expected to blow today.
+Light to moderate winds are set to blow.
 The sea will be slight in the Arabian Gulf and in Oman Sea.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Lowest temperature in the UAE is expected to drop to 7oC in mountainous regions, with the highest reaching 29oC in internal parts of the country.
+Lowest temperature is expected to drop to 7oC in mountainous parts of the country, with the highest reaching 29oC in internal areas of the country.

 ALSO READ: